uber/aresdb/README.md

 Local Test
 ----------
 AresDB is written in C++(query engine) and Golang (mem store, disk store, disk store and other query components.)
-So we break test into 2 parts:
+Because of this, we break testing into two parts:
 ### Test Golang Code
-#### ginkgo
+#### Ginkgo
-We use [ginkgo](https://github.com/onsi/ginkgo) as the test framework for running golang unit test and coverage, install it first and run
+We use [Ginkgo](https://github.com/onsi/ginkgo) as the test framework for running the Golang unit test and coverage.
+Install Ginkgo first and run
 ```
 make test
 ```

 ### Test C++ Code
 #### google-test
-We use [google-test](https://github.com/google/googletest) as the test framework to test c++ code, install it first and set environment variable GTEST_ROOT to the installed location.
+We use [google-test](https://github.com/google/googletest) as the test framework to test C++ code.
+Install google-test and set the environment variable, GTEST_ROOT, to the installed location.

-And then run
+After you have installed properly, run
 ```
 make test-cuda
 ```

 Run AresDB Server
 -----------------
-Following command will start a AresDB server locally, you can start query it using curl command or swagger page
+The following command will start an AresDB server locally.You can start to query the server using a curl command or [swagger](https://github.com/uber/aresdb/wiki/Swagger) page.
 ```
 make run
 ```